Updated September 1, 2023

-Early voting in Texas began October 24, 2022, and Election Day is November 8, 2022.
-With election season upon us, a question we are frequently asked is: “can I, as a Texas License to Carry (“LTC”) holder or Texas Constitutional (permitless) Carrier, carry my handgun with me when I vote?”
+Early voting in Texas began Monday, October 23, 2023, and Election Day is November 7, 2023.
+With election season upon us, a question we are frequently asked is: “Can I, as a Texas License to Carry (“LTC”) holder or Texas Constitutional (permitless) Carrier, carry my handgun with me when I vote?”

 Texas Penal Code § 46.03(a) contains the answer to this question:

 “[a] person commits an offense if the person intentionally, knowingly, or recklessly possesses or goes with a firearm, location-restricted knife, club, or prohibited weapon listed in Section 46.05(a) … on the premises of a polling place on the day of an election or while early voting is in progress[.]”

 Therefore, you should leave any of the above-listed weapons in your vehicle before you pull the lever.